Buy Cynomycin 50mg Online

 Important Information about Minocycline HCl

 Do not take Minocycline HCl if you have a known allergy to it, or to other tetracycline antibiotics such as demeclocycline, minocycline, or tetracycline.
-Prior to taking this medicine, notify your doctor if you have liver disease, kidney disease, asthma, or if you have allergy to sulfites.
+Prior to taking this medicine, notify your doctor if you have liver disease, kidney disease, asthma, or if you have an allergy to sulfites.

 Minocycline HCl is not recommended for children.
 This medicine can cause permanent yellowing or graying of the teeth in children younger than 8 years old.

 Drink plenty of liquids while you are taking Minocycline HCl.
 Complete the full course of this medicine as prescribed even after your symptoms are cleared or gone.
-Not completing the full course of an antibiotic may lead to a relapse of your condition which can be drug resistant and difficult to treat.
+Not completing the full course of an antibiotic may lead to a relapse of your condition which can be drug-resistant and difficult to treat.

 Minocycline HCl is an FDA pregnancy category D drug.
-Do not take this medicine if you are pregnant or breast feeding.
+Do not take this medicine if you are pregnant or breastfeeding.
 Tell your doctor if you become pregnant while taking this medicine.

 Before taking Minocycline HCl

-Before taking Minocycline HCl (Minocin, Minoz, Cynomycin), take care of all precautions mentioned above.
+Before taking Minocycline HCl (Minocin, Minoz, Cynomycin), take care of all the precautions mentioned above.
 Discuss them with your doctor and clear all doubts which you may have about this drug.